 While attending FACE Youth we expect our students to respect themselves, each other, the staff and the School.
 Our aim is always to encourage and affirm good behaviour through a system of respect and rewards.
 For more details please click here.

 For the school term dates, and details of the daily schedule, please click here.

 The school has a comprehensive range of policies relating to all aspects of school life.
 Our policies can be viewed by at the FACE Youth website at this link.
 All School Policies can also be provided upon request, through the School Office.

 More details are available at FACE Youth's own website - please click here.

-There are several places at FACE Youth available, for students in Years 7-10.
-FACE Youth is in S Wimbledon, and is part of the Cressey family of Schools; it is managed by Cressey and the admissions process is via Cressey.
+There are currently no vacancies at FACE Youth.
+However there will be more places available in September 2018, for students in Years 7-8.
+FACE Youth is in S Wimbledon, and is part of the Cressey Schools Group; it is managed by Cressey and the admissions process is via Cressey.

 For more details on place availability, please call John Herring on 07474 145 445.

 We succeed where other schools have been unable to, with the very same students.
 We will consider admission for young people: